bigdata-i523/hid327/README.md

    - Paul Marks
    hid:
    - 327
-   title: Waste in Healthcare
+   title: Fraud, Waste, and Abuse in United States Healthcare
    abstract: The cost of healthcare includes the cost of inefficient services.
-       While this could include topics such as misdiagnosis, less effective treatment treatment plans, and more efficient use of types of services (emergency room vs. immediate care vs. telemedicine) the purpose of this paper is the cost of Fraud, Waste, and Abuse (FWA) within the system.
+While this could include topics such as misdiagnosis, less effective treatment plans, and more efficient use of types of services (emergency room vs. immediate care vs. telemedicine) the purpose of this paper is the cost of Fraud, Waste, and Abuse (FWA) within the system.
+The question is "How can we use big data analysis to help minimize the loss due to FWA and thus optimize the money spent on healthcare.
-       The estimate for what percentage of cost are attributable to FWA can range from 10-15%.
    url: https://github.com/bigdata-i523/hid327/paper1/report.pdf
    type: latex
    status: 90%